Human government in all its shapes and forms has a responsibility to bring peace and prosperity to the people it rules. How is the world faring?

 The above schema of human government poses a fundamental question that opposes East and West.
 Should rulership be from the bottom up (by the people) or the top down (by a leader)?
 We’d be quick to answer that.
 But have we thought about it?
 It takes a lot of wisdom to know how to govern.
 Is the wisdom with the masses or single people?
 I realize that’s an awful dilemma.
 These are all contours of the puzzle pieces The Explanation will assemble to show you how we will reach peace and prosperity.
 For now, we can see that a debate on such a question would not reach any consensus.

 In fact, the types of human government that have been instituted are more multitudinous than we realize.
 At some point in history, in some place on Earth, someone or some group has modified the governance structure because the one in place wasn’t satisfactory.
-Peruse this amazing list of innovative forms of human rule.
+Peruse this amazing list of innovative forms of human government.

 The diversity of human government models almost defies the imagination.
 Below are some of the points evaluated as democratic indicators.
 I would simply call them the necessary ingredients for the peace and prosperity of the people being governed by a leadership.
 Find a fuller list of such criteria here